AMH Levels – Understanding AMH Fertility Test Results

 AMH levels probably do not reflect egg quality.
 Having more eggs at the IVF egg retrieval provides an opportunity for a greater number of eggs to fertilize and develop into embryos.
 More eggs does not always mean more embryos.
 Egg quality plays a role in the fertilization and development of embryos.
 The ultimate goal is to have at least one healthy embryo to transfer back into the uterus.

-What is a normal AMH level?
+What are normal AMH levels?

 Interpretation of anti-mullerian hormone levels